- Diseases, Disorders & Conditions

 Living with Costochondritis one reason which could explain your chest pains

-Many sufferers will have different symptoms and while there are certain activities that can have an impact on a person getting the condition, no one knows exactly why one person gets it and another doesn't.
+Many sufferers will have different symptoms and while there are certain activities that can cause this condition, to date there is no conclusive research done on why a person over another acquires this condition.

 The people who suffer from costochondritis often find sudden movement, coughing or sneezing after suffering a bad flu can cause this condition to flare up.
 Sometimes even certain forms of exercise or physical activity can aggravate the pain.